 Cushings in dogs is usually caused by a tumor on either the adrenal glands or the pituitary gland.
-The University of Tennessee college of veterinary medicine does most of the testing for Cushings when veterinarians send out blood work to determine if Canine Cushings is present.
+The University of Tennessee college of veterinary medicine does most of the testing for Cushings when veterinarians send out blood work to determine if canine Cushings is present.
 The University Department of Endocrinology is on the forefront of research in Cushing's and they have some exciting results.
-A report issued by Dr Jack Oliver, DVM and Head of Endocrinology said, “Melatonin in combination with Lignans may be an effective treatment for Cushing's disease.”
+A report issued by Dr Jack Oliver, DVM, and Head of Endocrinology at the time, concluded that, “Melatonin in combination with Lignans may be an effective treatment for Cushing's disease.”*

-The report recommends this as a first treatment consideration before considering more harsh treatments like Ketoconazole, Lysodren or Trilostane, which are all expensive forms of chemo-therapy.
-Instead, the lignans are an all natural holistic way to treat Cushing's disease in dogs.
+The report recommends this as a first treatment consideration before considering more harsh treatments like Ketoconazole, Lysodren or Trilostane, which are all expensive forms of chemo-therapy drugs with harmful side effects.
+Instead, the lignans are an all natural holistic way to treat Cushing's disease in dogs without harmful side effects.*

 Lignans are found in many plant sources including flaxseed, sesame seeds, broccoli, and rye, but the plant source with the most lignan is flaxseed.
 The lignans are found in the hull of the flaxseed.
 The hulls have a substantially higher amount of lignan than whole flaxseed.
 Flaxseed also contains SDG lignan.
 There is another source of lignan that comes from Norway Spruce Pine tree knots called HMR lignan.
 The University of Tennessee says that the HMR lignans work equally well in reducing cortisol levels assocated with Cushings.*

 The flaxseed hulls are highly concentrated with lignan and since this is a natural food product, it is safe to use and has no known side effects.
 The flaxseed hulls are also high in fiber, which benefits canines since many dog foods are low in fiber.